CaseyLeask/camera-make-and-model-pages/README.md

 ### Installing Ruby

+I've specified Ruby 2.2.4 in the `.ruby-version`, but anything in the 2.2.x range should be fine.

 There are many ways to install Ruby.
-I recommend visiting the [Installation page](https://www.ruby-lang.org/en/documentation/installation/) and choosing a way that suits you.
+Personally I recommend [rbenv](https://github.com/rbenv/rbenv#readme), but you can visit the [Installation page](https://www.ruby-lang.org/en/documentation/installation/) and choose a way that suits you.

 ### Installing Bundler